-There are 10 of these “beta” versions in the field.
+There are 10 of “beta” units in the field.
 They have a single toggle switch on the top plate – no push switches.

-Both 1.00 and 1.01 versions have “vertical” header blocks (the green, female section of the power plug).
-Some of these header blocks connected to the circuit board via wires (“pigtails”) as shown in the photo.
+- Both 1.00 and 1.01 versions have “vertical” header blocks – the green, female section of the power plug.

-Method-1: If the green header block is connected to the circuit board via wires (“pigtails”) as shown in the photo, pull the two plug halves “apart”.
-These pigtails were added to some earlier controllers in order to provide height clearance in earlier motor pods which had shallow cavities.
+1: If the green header block is connected to the circuit board via wires (“flying leads”) as shown in the photo, pull the two green plug halves “apart”.

-Method-2: If the green header block is soldered directly to the circuit board (no wires), unplug it by pulling the male part of the plug upwards (away from the circuit board).
+2: If the green header block is soldered directly to the circuit board (no wires), unplug it by pulling the male part of the green plug upwards (away from the circuit board).